 Since 2000, Mike continues to host and produce the South Carolina Business Review, heard each weekday morning at 7:50am on South Carolina’s Public Radio Network, which includes eight NPR affiliate stations.
 The 6-minute show features interviews with entrepreneurs, business owners, and business leaders from across the state.

 In 2009, Mike and Maggie finished construction of their new “green” home in Blythewood, SC which was awarded Gold Certification in the Leadership in Energy and Environmental Design (LEED) program from the US Green Building Council.
-In 2011, Mike co-founded Voterheads, a local-government-monitoring technology company.
-He currently serves on the company’s board of directors.
-He is also past chair of the Town of Blythewood Planning Commission and currently serves as the executive director of the Greater Blythewood Chamber of Commerce.
+He is also past chair of the Town of Blythewood Planning Commission.

 Mike joined the Blythewood Chamber in 2011, was elected to the board in 2012, and became chair in 2013.
 Since 2015, when Mike was hired as the Chamber’s executive director, the organization’s membership and operating revenues have increased by three-fold.